 Share your Gratitude, Share the Plant.

-Finally, before you harvest, take a deep breath and connect with your excitement, wonder and appreciation for what the plant can offer you.
+Finally, before you harvest, take a deep breath and connect with your excitement, wonder and appreciation for what the plant offers to the ecosystem, and what it may offer for you.
 Take a moment to express your gratitude in words, thought, song, prayer, or whatever feels right.
-Many traditions offer a spiritual gift of tobacco or corn, but you can also give a material gift by improving the plant’s living conditions.
+You can also give a material gift by improving the plant’s living conditions.
 The plants are so generous in what they share with us – food, medicine, oxygen, beauty – and we can participate in that reciprocity by giving thanks and care.

-Share you your harvest with others!
-Its another way to celebrate and participate in the reciprocal nature of interdependence.
+Share your harvest with others!
+It’s another way to celebrate and participate in the reciprocal nature of interdependence.

 Marc Williams · April 12, 2016 at 10:32 am